A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Description

-graphic trends, and production methods used in contemporary social movements 1960s to present.
-We will visit, study, and create works in response to ephemera in various archives around Chicago.
-We will examine how radical (democratic or disruptive) archiving conceptually relates to more performative, gestural, or ephemeral forms; the ways an entire studio practice, a human life, or a single object can be considered an archive.
+This course will introduce students to the visual languages, graphic trends, and methods used in contemporary social movements 1960s to present.
+In collaboration with archivists around Chicago, we will view, discuss, and archived ephemera and create works in response to this research.
+The thematic structure of this course is situated around ideas of the radical archive.
+In its simplest form this refers to the aggregation of materials, practices, languages, information.
+We will also examine how radical (democratic or disruptive) archiving conceptually relates to more performative, gestural, or ephemeral forms; the ways an entire studio practice, a human life, or a single object can be considered an archive.

 Class Number